grimmelm/nft/nftlaw.md

 licenses are buggy code.
 Responsible NFT creators would not launch a project built atop a smart-contract library that had known unpatched vulnerabilities.
 They should bring the same care to the legal code on which they depend, because otherwise the results could be [just as catastrophic](https://web3isgoinggreat.com).
+Whatever you think about NFTs, launching them with broken copyright licenses doesn't do anyone any good.